ramirezfx/commento-rev-proxy/README.md

 `sed -i 's/COMMENTOURL/$COMMENTOURL/g' nginx.conf`

-where $YOURDOMAIN is the domain of your website (ex. yourdomain.com www.yourdomain.com) and $COMMENTOURL is the URL of the commento-comment system (ex: https://comments.yourdomain.com)`
+where $YOURDOMAIN is the domain of your website (ex. yourdomain.com www.yourdomain.com) and $COMMENTOURL is the URL of the commento-comment system (ex: https://comments.yourdomain.com)

+Start the container:

+`docker-compose up -d`